 MSER Foundation plans for this year include contributing $1,500 to support graduate student research through the Research-In-Progress program at the annual meeting, continuing to supplement the outstanding paper award by $250, and continuing to support the costs of the MSERA website, up to $250, if requested by the Webmaster.

 If you would like to make a contribution for supporting these activities, please consider making these donations to the MSER Foundation.
 These donations are fully tax deductible.

-For more information, contact Ava Pugh, Foundation president.
+For more information, contact Larry Daniel, Foundation president.

 Current Board Members (2023)

 Arkansas: Rachelle Miller, Gail Hughes

 Mississippi: Rebecca Robichaux-Davis, David Morse

 Vice President/Executive Secretary: Rebecca Robichaux-Davis

 Ex-Officio Members (representing MSERA): Sherry Shaw, president; Michael S. Mills, past president; George Noflin, president-elect; Randy Parker, executive director

 Ava Pugh van Landingham loved her friends, her university, and her community, and she impacted all who had the privilege to know and learn from her.
 She was passionate about teaching and dedicated her life to education, scholarship, and serving those who shared her thirst for knowledge.